 You can add 1-2 inches of mulch as soon as you find the garden is getting bare and you can see the surface of the soil.

-For the garden paths you can use inorganic materials like stones or bricks that act as a mulch and don’t need to be replenished often.
-For the garden beds it’s better to use organic mulch like leaves, grass clippings, sawdust, or wood chips that will not only protect the soil but also provide rich organic matter once they start decomposing.
+For the garden paths, you can use inorganic materials like stones or bricks that act as a mulch and don’t need to be replenished often.
+For the garden beds, it’s better to use organic mulch like leaves, grass clippings, sawdust, or wood chips that will not only protect the soil but also provide rich organic matter once they start decomposing.

-If you use organic material as mulch you do need to replenish it depending on how fast it decomposes.
+If you use an organic material as mulch you do need to replenish it depending on how fast it decomposes.
 This may happen fast if you live in a climate that is hot and gets plenty of sun.

 Some people think adding mulch like grass clippings or sawdust depletes the nitrogen from the soil and the plants won’t be able to get the nitrogen.